Categories

 In the latter half of the 20th century, Australia became increasingly integrated into the global economy, with the development of a strong mining and resources sector and the growth of the service industry.
 The country also played a leading role in international efforts to address climate change, with the adoption of the Kyoto Protocol in 1997 and the signing of the Paris Agreement in 2015.

 The Story Bridge is a steel cantilever bridge that spans the Brisbane River, connecting the northern and southern suburbs of Brisbane, the capital city of the Australian state of Queensland.
 The bridge was opened in 1940 and is one of the most recognizable landmarks of the city.
 The Story Bridge is named after prominent public servant and politician John Douglas Story, who advocated for the construction of the bridge for many years before it was finally built.
-Construction on the bridge began in 1935 and took five years to complete.
+Construction on the bridge began in 1935 and was completed in five years.
 It was designed by John Bradfield, who was also responsible for the design of the famous Sydney Harbour Bridge.
 The bridge is 1,072 meters long and stands 80 meters above the river at its highest point.
 It has six lanes for vehicle traffic and two footpaths for pedestrians and cyclists.
-The Story Bridge also features two large steel pylons, each 74 meters tall, which support the weight of the bridge.
-The Story Bridge is an important part of Brisbane's history and is now a major tourist attraction.
+The Story Bridge also features two large steel pylons, each measuring 74 meters in height, which support the bridge's weight.
+The Story Bridge is an integral part of Brisbane's history and is now a major tourist attraction.
 Visitors can climb the bridge to take in stunning views of the city and the river below.
 The climb to the top of the bridge takes around two hours and is a popular activity for visitors to Brisbane.

-Today, Australia is a multicultural and diverse country, with a population of over 25 million people.
+Today, Australia is a multicultural and diverse nation, with a population exceeding 25 million people.
 It is a constitutional monarchy with a parliamentary system of government, and it is known for its stunning natural landscapes, unique wildlife, and vibrant cultural scene.
 The Indigenous peoples of Australia continue to play a significant role in the country's cultural and political life, with efforts ongoing to address past injustices and promote reconciliation.

 Travel attractions in Australia